mjwestcott/projecteuler/README.md

-I started working on these problems by forking the excellent [pyeuler](https://github.com/tokland/pyeuler) repository, which solved problems 1-50 in a 'functional' style.
+I started working on these problems by forking the excellent [pyeuler](https://github.com/tokland/pyeuler) repository, which solved problems 1-50 in a 'functional' style using Python.